edamontology/edam-browser/paper.md

 The EDAM Browser allows users to browse it with an interface tailored to its structure and properties.
 Its interface is not designed to be a generic ontology navigation and edition platform, but rather to provide an access to information requested by most users and contributors:
 - navigation between different axes of the ontology, based on the EDAM properties that define their relationships (e.g. this *format* represents this type of *data*, this *data* is an output of this *operation* or is specific of this *topic*),
-- representation of the usage of the different concepts in annotated resource collections (e.g. bio.tools, TeSS).
+- representation of the usage of the different concepts in annotated resource collections (e.g. bio.tools, TeSS, BioSphere, BioWeb).
 From a technical perspective, despite its complexity, this ontology has a relatively small size, which allows to load it completely in a web browser and navigate it much more quickly than through multiple server requests, and its very simple architecture facilitates its local deployment and its reuse in other websites.

 # References